-is too early to estimate the effects of the agreement, which all be measured in the coming years.
-It will take at least In any case, the will to make this experience replicable is inherent in the choice to adopt a "culture of sustainability" in the company and in society. ree years.
-Any criticalities and constraints will come from e application of the agreement in daily practice. ith reference to the wood sector, it can be assumed that is experience could be replicable.
-However, it must be ken into account that the environmental issue in the bod sector is still mainly perceived as an individual Lessons learned The key message is that innovations of this kind also pass through the sensitivity and foresight of the employer.
-Considering this experience, a good practice of social dialogue can help because: it is an example of positive environmental interaction between territory, workers and business; it combines the issue of sustainability with concrete and asiness choice and not as an issue bearing a general apact also on the surrounding environment.
-In the wood ctor, the control of the company's external stakeholders is as stringent than in the cement sector.
-The following elements should be considered among the anditions that could favour/prepare replicability in the bood sector: supply chain agreements (as in the construction sector), easily identifiable objectives; it addresses the challenge of sustainability in a difficult sector with high energy costs, low margins and a poor reputation for the environment.
-The short time elapsed since the entry into force of the Agreement makes it difficult, however, to assess its impact (in the short and medium term) and the elements of transferability to the wood sector cannot yet be clearly identified. all re e a ith is ke oo cto ss cto ss cto ss cto ss ss cto ss ss cto ss l be measured in the coming years.
-It will take at least e years.
-Any criticalities and constraints will come from application of the agreement in daily practice.
-In reference to the wood sector, it can be assumed that experience could be replicable.
-However, it must be in into account that the environmental issue in the d sector is still mainly perceived as an individual ness choice and not as an issue bearing a general act also on the surrounding environment.
-In the wood or, the control of the company's external stakeholders is stringent than in the cement sector. following elements should be considered among the litions that could favour/prepare replicability in the d sector: Lessons learned Lessons learned Lesson
+Critical factors/ constraints this choice brings with it a series of extremely positive consequences, such as the need to make investments focusing on the efficiency of production processes and product quality, the activation of new organizational and training methods suitable to allow compliance with environmental protection and safety at work regulations and the involvement of workers.
+It is too early to estimate the effects of the agreement, which shall be measured in the coming years.
+It will take at least three years.
+Any criticalities and constraints will come from Lessons learned environmental issues; b. training on environmental issues for workers and employers; c. action by local authorities; d. increasing consumer awareness of environmental issues related to production in this sector.
+In any case, the will to make this experience replicable is inherent in the choice to adopt a "culture of sustainability" in the company and in society.
+The key message is that innovations of this kind also pass through the sensitivity and foresight of the employer.
+Replicability the application of the agreement in daily practice.
+With reference to the wood sector, it can be assumed that this experience could be replicable.
+However, it must be taken into account that the environmental issue in the wood sector is still mainly perceived as an individual business choice and not as an issue bearing a general impact also on the surrounding environment.
+In the wood sector, the control of the company's external stakeholders is less stringent than in the cement sector.
+The following elements should be considered among the conditions that could favour/prepare replicability in the wood sector: a. supply chain agreements (as in the construction sector), upon suggestion of trade unions, that touch on Considering this experience, a good practice of social dialogue can help because: it is an example of positive environmental interaction between territory, workers and business; it combines the issue of sustainability with concrete and easily identifiable objectives; it addresses the challenge of sustainability in a difficult sector with high energy costs, low margins and a poor reputation for the environment.
+The short time elapsed since the entry into force of the Agreement makes it difficult, however, to assess its impact (in the short and medium term) and the elements of transferability to the wood sector cannot yet be clearly identified.

-3.4.
+> 3.4.
 A joint training pilot path on the sustainability development goals